joeldavidson1/Nutrition-API-APP/README.md

 If none of the Python files run successfully, replace `python` with `python3` when running the scripts.

+Alternatively, the SQL database file is included in the root directory `nutrition_database.sql` and can be used to create the database with PostgreSQL locally.

 ## `api`
 This directory contains all the code for running the API.